Talent Management is a task traditionally given to HR that looks at:

 Talent Management has traditionally focused more on hard skills, i.e. skills necessary to purely be better or more efficient in delivering assigned tasks, for example providing advanced knowledge of a specific programming language within an IT project.

 In recent years, however, the importance of soft skills effect on a company’s performance has also been recognized and accepted.
-As such, and not without difficulty, organizations have started providing training on communication, leadership, emotional intelligence, conflict management, for example.
+As such, and not without difficulty, organizations have started providing leadership coaching and training on communication, leadership, emotional intelligence, conflict management, for example.
 While these have no direct and measurable impact on the organization’s performance, they have heavy impacts on the general organizational culture, well-being, happiness and team engagement.

 This soft skills focus also has contributed to shifting the weight towards Talent Development and Talent Retention – to the point that some companies have established internal academies that explicitly include hard and soft skills in equal weight.